 What you can do

-For peripheral artery disease, some basic questions to ask your doctor include:
+For peripheral artery disease, some basic questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?